Image - Maya Scribe With Codex - K5768 - Photo © Justin Kerr MAYA HIEROGLYPHIC WRITING

 The Villacorta drawings have been some of the most accessible renditions.
 A reprinting of the Villacorta Dresden is available from the Aegean Park Press (P.O.
 Box 2837, Laguna Hills, California 92654).
 (No date is given for its publication; perhaps it was around 1992).
 A corrected or revamped version of the Villacorta Dresden appears with the Graz Dresden (1975).

 Much work remains to be done in understanding the Maya Codices.
 The texts are often quite short, and thus appear almost cryptic.
-Very quickly said, the codices we now have describe astronomy, almanacs, New Year ceremonies, and prophecies, but I think the understanding of the passages in the codices is not as far along as our understanding of the content of Maya monuments.
+Briefly, the codices we now have describe astronomy, almanacs, New Year ceremonies, and prophecies, but I think the understanding of the passages in the codices, at least until very recently, has not advanced as far as our understanding of the content of Maya monuments.
 This is a bit ironic, since so many of the first inroads to our understanding of the glyphs stemmed from the calendrical passages of the codices.
 (There is something universal about the language of mathematics).

 In writing this quick over-view of the Maya Codices and their copies (whether in facsimile or book form), I leaned heavily on the following sources: